MoonSyntax/deploy/README.md

 # 🦉 CodeSage – AI-Powered Pull Request Reviews for GitHub

 > **CodeSage** is an intelligent GitHub App that automates code reviews using advanced AI models.
-It detects bugs, validates PR titles, identifies dependencies, and uncovers semantic duplication — all within your existing GitHub workflow.
+It detects bugs, validates PR titles, identifies dependencies, and uncovers semantic duplication — all within the existing GitHub workflow.

 ---